quanmai/SetBERT/README.md

 # SetBERT
-Data and implementation for the SetBERT paper: https://arxiv.org/abs/2406.17282
+This repo contains the original data and implementation of the paper "[SetBERT: Enhancing Retrieval Performance for Boolean Logic and Set Operation Queries](https://arxiv.org/abs/2406.17282)".
 📦 SetBERT/

     ┣ 📂 gpt_generated_data/ # GPT prompts to generate boolean data for finetuning